 Roseland · TR2

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Tregony, that work is shaped by the place itself — Tregony is an AONB former rotten borough at the head of the Fal estuary, with a wide Georgian high street and one of Cornwall's quieter period property markets, with a building stock that leans toward Georgian townhouses on Fore Street and Victorian villas.
+What works on a TR2 plot rarely works elsewhere — Tregony is an AONB former rotten borough at the head of the Fal estuary, with a wide Georgian high street and one of Cornwall's quieter period property markets, with a building stock that leans toward Edwardian houses and Victorian villas.

 • Conservation Area